Global Business Case Competition 2017 Champions: Universidad Panamericana Guadalajara.

 The Global Business Case Competition (GBCC) is a leading international case competition that brings together undergraduate students from the United States and 11 other countries to compete in a fast-paced and challenging business case study.
 Starting in 1999 as the Global Business Challenge, our competition is one of the oldest of its kind.

-This week-long program provides students a chance to build cross-cultural relationships, experience the city of Seattle and most importantly, participate in a real-world case study to analyze and develop a business recommendation within 48 hours.
-The competition culminates on the University of Washington campus, where each team presents their solution to a panel of judges who select the GBCC Champions.
+This week-long program provides students a chance to build cross-cultural relationships, experience the city of Seattle and most importantly, participate in two real-world case studies to analyze and develop a business recommendation.
+The competition culminates on the University of Washington campus, where each team presents their long case solution to a panel of judges who select the GBCC Champions.
 The judges of the competition are experienced professionals from the local and regional business community.

 Welcome Events & City Tour

 |Wed, April 11||**Attire Note: Business Attire All Day**